E-rmz/desktop_agent_GUI/README.md

 ## Tools and Environment

-All data processing and model training were performed in **Google Colab**.
+All data processing and model evaluation were performed in **Google Colab**.
 This repository contains:

 - **Omniparser Script**
   - Annotates the raw dataset
-  - Defines `requirements.txt` for installing dependencies
   - Loads model weights directly

 - **Omniparser_API.py**